 Thanksgiving approaches, and with it, the first long-ish holiday of the year.
-Sometimes you can feel yourself dragging your battered legs to that finish line!
-Trying to keep kids engaged as they too approach a much-needed rest can be a huge challenge.
-This is why I love STEM challenges so much.
+Sometimes you can feel yourself dragging your battered legs to that finish line, trying to keep kids engaged.
+This is why I love incorporating a STEM activity for Thanksgiving, especially one that encourages a friendly competitive spirit among my students!
 They’re naturally enjoyable activities that are chock full of academic rigor (when done properly/with intent).

-– Mini Mayflower (Get to where you’re going)
+– Mini Mayflower / Mini Mishoon STEM activity (Get to where you’re going)

-– Corn Cultivator (Set up sustainable food source)
+– Corn Cultivator STEM Activity (Set up sustainable food source)

-– Turkey Transporter (Once all major needs are met, there’s time for fun!)
+– Turkey Transporter STEM Activity (Once all major needs are met, there’s time for fun!)

 Where Can I Find Out More?

-The video walk-through of Mini Mayflower is embedded below.
-In it, you’ll find information about materials, modifying difficulty level, extensions and some tips & tricks to guide you, so you can better guide your students through the challenge.
+The video walk-through of this STEM activity for Thanksgiving is embedded below.
+In it, you’ll find all the details on how to make the most of this fantastic Fall STEM activity with information about materials, modifying difficulty level, extensions and some tips & tricks to guide you, so you can better guide your students through the challenge.
 Check it out.
-However, if you prefer to read, you’ll find the video transcribed at the end of this post.